-After the brand voice work was complete, the client undertook the development of a new website with a local agency.
-Unhappy with their ability to capture the finer nuances of the brand’s new tone, Eric brought me in at the eleventh hour to completely rewrite the site’s content, which you can find here.
+After the brand voice work was complete, the client undertook the development of a new website with a local Denver digital agency.
+Eric asked that I work with the agency to write the site’s content and ensure the brand voice remain consistent.
+You can find the proof here.

 How does specialized travel insurance help you reconnect to what’s important?